Home | About USIG | What's New | Events

 G. Control of Organization

-Montenegrin law expressly allows associations and foundations to be established by foreigners, and imposes no limitations on the ability of for-profit entities to establish associations and foundations.
-However, in order for foreign natural persons to be founders of an association, they must have permanent or temporary residence in Montenegro.
-A foreign legal person may not be a founder of an association because the law requires that a legal person must have a seat in Montenegro.
-On the other hand, foreign legal or natural persons may establish a foundation in Montenegro regardless of their residence status.
+Montenegrin law expressly allows associations and foundations to be established by foreigners, and imposes no limitations on the ability of for-profit entities to establish associations and foundations (Article 2-3, NGO Law).
+Foreign natural and legal persons may be founders of an association regardless of their residence status, provided at least one founder of an association has a residence or place of business in Montenegro.
+On the other hand, foreign legal or natural persons may establish a foundation in Montenegro regardless of their residence status (Article 10, NGO Law).

 V. Tax Laws